Andrettin/Wyrmsun/readme.txt

 - Reworked the Alps for the Earth scenario map.
 - Added the Aberdeen, Linkoping and Tamworth settlement sites for the Earth scenario map, and updated the predefined settlement territories accordingly.
 - Updated the Caverns of Chaincolt Gates and Shorbear Hills submaps for the Nidavellir scenario map.
-- Fixed issue which caused the Germanic civilization to not be chosen as a random one for custom maps.
+- Fixed issue which caused the Germanic civilization to not be chosen as a random one for custom game maps.

 * Pathfinding
 - Improved the performance of the algorithm used by units to find a depot to return resources to.